autoyou-ai/AutoYou_Agents/README.md

 You can run the AutoYou AI Agent as a web service with full ADK integration.

+### Run OLLAMA

+Run OLLAMA.
+The Google ADK might get stuck or fallback to GEMINI model (GOOGLE_API) if not.

 ### Start the Server

 Execute the following command from the project root: